XM-WANG/Movie-Recommended-System/README.md

    b.
 On receiving the movie information from the server, would send the user two messages:
     * A message containing the name of the movie, and the URL to the movie's page on IMDB
     * A message asking for the user's rating on this movie, with a custom keyboard
-  * When a movie rating is received, you should send a request to the server's /rate API to submit the rating
+  * When a movie rating is received, it would send a request to the server's /rate API to submit the rating
   * An example is shown below:

     <div align=center><img width="45%" src="https://github.com/XM-WANG/Movie-Recommended-System/blob/master/pic/rating.png"/></div>